tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 **Quirk:** Suffers from hayfever.

->_Note:_ In the village of Hawhedge, the punishment for many crimes is to spend a day walking up and down the fields in the “Boots of Justice”.
+>_Note:_ In the village of Hawhedge, the punishment for many crimes is to spend a full recovery walking up and down the fields in the “Boots of Justice”.
 They’re a pair of verdant boots, only with a ball and chain attached to each boot.
-The ball’s hollow and pierced with lots of little holes, and the villagers fill it with seeds of whatever plants they want to grow that day. - Synix Alacostar, Wizard of Horizon
+The ball’s hollow and pierced with lots of little holes, and the villagers fill it with seeds of whatever plants they want to grow that full recovery. - Synix Alacostar, Wizard of Horizon

 ---